maorfr/helm-tiller-info/README.md

 $ helm plugin install https://github.com/maorfr/helm-tiller-info
 ```

-The above will fetch the latest binary release of `helm tiller info` and install it.
+The above will fetch the latest binary release of `helm tiller-info` and install it.

 ### Developer (From Source) Install